Physicslibrary/ARKit-Stereoscope-Hipparcos/README.md

 # ARKit-Stereoscope-Hipparcos

-Visualize Hipparcos Catalogue of 119,617 stars with ARKit and SceneKit.
+Explore Hipparcos Catalogue of 119,617 stars with ARKit and SceneKit.

 <img src="images/1.jpg" width="640">